joachimnorden/A-text-based-game/README.md

     -   #### Colour Scheme

-        -   The two main colours used are Black and pink.
-With a green CTA color.
+        -   The grey background is meant to set the mood and make the text pop a bit more since it's a text-based game.
+The main colors used is blue and pink.
+Pink is for the main CTA that stands out from the rest.
+The blue is for the game options and the icon.

     -   #### Typography

-        -   The Roboto font is the main font for paragraphs and used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
-Montserrat is a clean font used frequently in  programming, so it is both attractive and appropriate.
+        -   The Readex Pro is the main font for this application with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
+I felt like the Readex Pro had some playfulness that fit the game well and it is always used with Bold to make it stand out from the background.

-        -   The Bebas Neue is the main font for headlines with Cursive as the fallback.

     -   #### Imagery

-        -   Imagery is important.
-The imagery is there to inspire, show details about the product and showing the product in real-life scenarios.
+        -   The imagery is there to create a uniqueness on the start screen.
+But I didn't want it to distract the text when playing the game so it's not used inside the game itself.

 *   ### Wireframes

-    -   Landing page Desktop Wireframe - [View](https://github.com/joachimnorden/product-landingpage/blob/main/Product%20landing%20page.png)

-    -   Landing page Mobile Wireframe - [View](https://github.com/joachimnorden/product-landingpage/blob/main/Product%20landing%20page-mobile.png)
+    -   Start screen Mobile Wireframe - [View](assets/images/Startscreen.png)

-    -   Form Page Desktop Wireframe - [View](https://github.com/joachimnorden/product-landingpage/blob/main/Form-desktop.png)

-    -   Form Page Mobile Wireframe - [View](https://github.com/joachimnorden/product-landingpage/blob/main/Form-mobile.png)
+    -   Game screen Mobile Wireframe - [View](assets/images/Gamescreen.png)

 ## Features

--   Responsive on all device sizes
+-   It's made with mobile usage in mind.
+But it works well on all devices.

+### Startscreen

+### Gamescreen

 ## Technologies Used